When it comes to redeeming points and miles, it helps to think outside the box.

 Those are just the tip of the iceberg.
 The Turkish Airlines Miles & Smiles program is loaded with sweet spots.

 Like ANA, you'll need to be careful about which airlines you choose due to fuel surcharges.
 Luckily, the fees are pretty reasonable when flying Turkish Airlines itself.
 And there are still several airlines you can fly without paying crazy fuel surcharges.

 Here's an example.
-We recently sent Thrifty Traveler Premium+ members this deal to book United Polaris business class to London for as little as 45,000 Turkish miles plus just $6 in taxes and fees one-way.
+We recently sent Thrifty Traveler Premium+ members this deal to book United Polaris business class to Brussels (BRU), Frankfurt (FRA), Geneva (GVA), and Zurich (ZRH) for only 45,000 Turkish miles plus just $6 in taxes and fees one-way.

 Booking with Turkish does require jumping through a few hoops and may require a call.
 But it's well worth the effort for these savings.
 And if you're looking to fly in Turkish Airlines business class, you'll have an easier time booking with Turkish miles as you'll generally find better availability than you can through other programs.

 Read our full review of Turkish Airlines business class on the Boeing 787 Dreamliner!